CelestialCartographers/Loenn/README.md

 **When will I be able to place [entity/decal/trigger/other thing in celeste]?**

 Whenever we add it.
 Celeste has a lot of things which support for has to be individually added.
 This takes time, so please be patient.
 However, if more people complain about the lack of a particular thing, we might add it sooner.
+For a (currently) more complete set of features, consider using [Ahorn][ahorn] for now.

 **Why do so many things in the program have weird names?**